Anthony W. Gardner

-Anthony William Gardiner (January 24, 1820 – 1885) served as the ninth president of Liberia from 1878 until 1883.
-He was the first of a series of thirteen True Whig presidents who held uninterrupted power until 1980.
+Anthony William Gardner (January 24, 1820 – 1885), sometimes written as Gardiner, served as the ninth president of Liberia from 1878 until 1883.
+He was the first of a series of thirteen True Whig presidents who held uninterrupted power in Liberia from 1878 until 1980.

 Early years

-Gardiner was born in Southampton County, Virginia in the United States on January 24, 1820.
-In 1831, in the wake of Nat Turner's Rebellion in Southampton, when Gardiner was still a child, his was one of the families who relocated to Liberia under the sponsorship of the American Colonization Society.
-Gardiner received his law degree in Liberia and, in 1847, he served as a delegate to the National Convention, which drafted Liberia's declaration of independence and constitution.
+Gardner was born in Southampton County, Virginia, United States, on January 24, 1820.
+In 1831, in the wake of Nat Turner's Rebellion in Southampton, when Gardner was still a child, his was one of the families who relocated to Liberia under the sponsorship of the American Colonization Society.
+Gardner received his law degree in Liberia and, in 1847, he served as a delegate to the National Convention, which drafted Liberia's declaration of independence and constitution.
 He became Liberia's first attorney general and later served in the House of Representatives of Liberia from 1855 to 1871.
 He served as Speaker of the House of Representatives 1860–1861.

 In May 1871, he was elected vice-president and was elected once again, serving until 1876.
-During the incapacitation of President Joseph Jenkins Roberts from 1875 until early 1876, Gardiner was also acting president.
+During the incapacitation of President Joseph Jenkins Roberts from 1875 until early 1876, Gardner was also acting president.

-Less than two years after leaving office as acting president, Gardiner won election to the presidency, taking office in 1878.
+Less than two years after leaving office as acting president, Gardner won election to the presidency, taking office in 1878.
 In the same election, the True Whig Party won a massive victory and proceeded to dominate Liberian politics until a coup d'état in 1980 ended almost a century and a half of minority rule by the Americo-Liberians.

 Presidency (1878–1883)

 In the decades after 1868, escalating economic difficulties weakened the state's dominance over the coastal indigenous population.
 Conditions worsened, and the cost of imports was far greater than the income generated by exports of coffee, rice, palm oil, sugarcane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.
-As president, Gardiner called for increased trade with and investment from outside countries, improved public education, and closer relations with Liberia's native peoples.
+The government also moved to settle foreign financial obligations, including claims associated with British interests, reflecting increasing external pressure on Liberia’s sovereignty during this period.
+As president, Gardner called for increased trade with and investment from outside countries, improved public education, and closer relations with Liberia's native peoples.
 However, his policies were overshadowed by the ramifications of the European powers "scramble for Africa".